-Prerequisites: 9 credits in history and junior or senior standing, or permission of the instructor.
-(First semester-Even years/3 credits)
+Prerequisites: Junior or senior standing and HIST 202, HIST 203, HIST 205 or REL 212 or permission of the instructor.
+(First semester-even years/3 credits)

-A study of the Protestant Reformation and its impact on aspects of European society such as the family, marriage, women's lives, popular culture and urban and rural society.
+A study of the 16th-century Protestant Reformation and its impact on such aspects of European society as the family, marriage, women's lives, popular culture, and urban and rural society.
+Topics covered will include the witch hunts of the 16th and 17th centuries.
+Students who lack the specific prerequisite but have extensive history or religion coursework are encouraged to seek instructor permission to enroll.